Skip to content

 The good news for makers is that the handmade-inventory category did not shrink when Craftybase changed lanes — it opened up.
 A few tools still put makers, bakers, and cottage-food sellers at the center rather than at the entry level:

 • Ardent Seller was built specifically for craft sellers, at-home bakers, and small-batch food and body-product makers.
 It includes recipe costing, batch and lot tracking, equipment depreciation, and a cottage-food disclosure label generator for all 50 states plus DC — on every plan, including a free forever tier.
-Where the rebrand pushed lot tracking up to a $199/month plan, Ardent Seller keeps it on the $0 tier.
+Where Stocksmith holds lot tracking back until the $99/month Indie plan, Ardent Seller keeps it on the $0 tier.
 The full breakdown lives on the Ardent Seller vs Craftybase comparison page.

 • Inventora is a lighter option with a genuine free tier (capped by material count).